 There’s even a section that begins with a heavily altered version of The Call of Cthulhu’s celebrated opening paragraph, which starts: “The most menacing thing in the world is the ability of the cloud to correlate its contents.”
 Such a passage could only come out of our modern meme-saturated culture, in which every famous image, clip or quote can become a Mad Libs template.
 Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this.

-A problem common to writers of this sort of sparkling and idiosyncractic prose is that all their characters sound the same.
-This problem is very much present in The Gig Economy, which the author acknowledges.
-Not only do the two narrators sound the same, as he mentions, but quoted characters do too, in a way that hurts immersion.
-I find it difficult to believe that a couple of fintec programmers in the current year, no matter their esoteric interests, would use words like “elanguescence” or “vile” in casual conversation (and without irony!).
+A problem common to writers of this sort of sparkling and idiosyncractic prose is that all their characters tend to sound the same.
+This is very much the case for The Gig Economy.
+Not only do the two narrators sound the same, but quoted characters do too, in a way that occasionally harms immersion.
+I found it difficult to believe that a couple of fintec programmers in the current year (a cohort I have some familiarity with) would unironically use words like “elanguescence” or “vile” in casual conversation, no matter their esoteric interests.